tsorelle/scym/sites/all/themes/scymtheme/README.txt

 The style sheet, assets/css/scym-theme.min.css, is generated from the LESS files in the less directory.
 LESS compilation and minimization is done in the development environment.
 LESS compiler generates less\style.css as source for scym-theme.min.css.
-We use  'YUI Compressor' (http://yui.github.io/yuicompressor/) to perform this task.
+Then use lib/tools/build.php to perform the mimimization and update.
+A Java installation is required (http://www.java.com)

 If the version of bootstrap needs to be updated, see setup instructions in less\README.txt.

+The stylesheet, assets/css/scym-more.css, is intended for temporary style changes as needed.
+These change should eventually be moved to less/content.less for recompilation into the minified css file.